 Joint accounts at banks or investment firms can serve some of the same functions as durable powers of attorney and trusts.
 Joint owners on accounts all have the right to make withdrawals and when one joint owner dies, the account continues to belong to the surviving joint owner or owners.
 As a result, many seniors use joint accounts as alternatives to powers of attorney, trusts and wills.

-Second, the use of joint accounts to substitute for a will or revocable trust often results in unequal distribution assets on a parent’s death.
-We have seen many seniors attempt to use joint accounts in this fashion, for instance, setting up three separate joint certificates of deposit for each of their three children.
-This can be a headache, making sure all three accounts stay equal.
+Second, the use of joint accounts to substitute for a will or revocable trust often results in unequal distribution of assets on a parent’s death.
+We have seen many seniors attempt to use joint accounts in this fashion—for instance, setting up three separate joint certificates of deposit for each of their three children.
+This can be a headache when trying to make sure all three accounts stay equal.
 And they can end up being very unequal when one account gets spent down first to pay for the parent’s long-term care costs.
 The children may equal things out among themselves, but then again, they may not.

 Joint accounts work best when there’s only a single child to inherit assets and for the senior’s primary checking account so that one or more children can help pay bills and will have access to some funds to pay funeral and estate costs when the time comes.

 One of the easiest and cheapest asset protection tools available to seniors and anyone else who owns a home is a declaration of homestead.
 Any Massachusetts resident may file a declaration of homestead at her county’s registry of deeds and protect $500,000 of equity in the home from creditors.
 For co-owners over age of 62 or who are disabled, each may file such a declaration—thus protecting a greater amount of the home’s equity.